JonathanJia05/ppCalculator/README.md

 ppCalculator is an iOS application designed to help Osu! players accurately calculate performance point (pp) scores on maps for their personal goals.

+NOTE: I have migrated the backend to use [osuDB](https://github.com/JonathanJia05/osuDB) for more accurate and flexible search results.

 ## How It Works

 1. Search for your desired beatmap from the Osu! database.